-Bottom Line: Kombucha made from green tea has many of the same health benefits, and may help with weight loss, blood sugar control and more.
+Summary Kombucha made from green tea may offer many of the same health benefits as green tea itself, such as weight loss and blood sugar control.

-Kombucha, especially when made with green tea, appears to have powerful antioxidant effects on the liver.
+Kombucha, especially when made with green tea, appears to have antioxidant effects in your liver.

-Unfortunately, there are no human studies on this topic, but it does seem like a promising area of research for people with liver disease.
+While no human studies exist on this topic, it does seem like a promising area of research for people with liver disease.

 One of the main substances produced during the fermentation of kombucha is acetic acid, which is also abundant in vinegar.

 Like the polyphenols in tea, acetic acid is able to kill many potentially harmful microorganisms (